-Spiritual Meaning of Blue
+Spiritual Meaning of Blue Butterflies

 The Dependability of Blue

 Navy blue is a reliable, stable color, often used in official capacities to signal confidence and peace.
 Blue is used in logos to project a sense of expertise, truth, and calm.
-Blue is also popular for police uniforms because it is a non-threatening color yet associated with authority.
+Blue is also popular for police uniforms because it is a non-threatening color associated with authority.

 Feeling Blue